Solarswordsman/pf2e-house-rules/README.md

 1. Create `scripts/<your-tweak>.js`.
 2. Add its path to the `esmodules` array in `module.json`.
 3. Document it under **Tweaks** above (and in `CLAUDE.md` if it carries non-obvious facts).

+### Releasing a new version

+Releases are published automatically by `.github/workflows/release.yml` on any `v*` tag:

+1. Bump `"version"` in `module.json` and commit.
+2. Tag and push: `git tag v1.2.3 && git push origin v1.2.3`.

+The workflow pins the version, builds `module.zip` (with `module.json` at the zip root, as Foundry requires), and publishes a GitHub Release with `module.json` + `module.zip` attached — which the manifest URL above resolves to.